 Lawyering skills competitions provide the opportunity for students to simulate negotiating, trying a case, or arguing an appeal on behalf of a fictional client.
 This kind of experiential learning provides an unmatched opportunity to build real-world lawyering skills.
 Opportunities are available within and outside Pitt Law to students in all class years.

 Within Pitt Law

 Pitt Law’s intramural competitions are organized and supervised by the Moot Court Board.
-Students build negotiation skills at the Negotiation Competition, which is open to all class years.
-At the Murray S. Love Trial Moot Court Competition, second and third year students try a fictional case.
+Students build negotiation skills and client advising skills at the Ronald D. Ecker Memorial Negotiation and Client Counseling Competition, which is open to all class years.
+At the Murray S. Love Trial Moot Court Competition, second- and third-year students try a fictional case.
 First-year students may serve as bailiffs or witnesses.
-In the Appellate Competition, second and third year students brief and argue an appeal.
+In the Appellate Competition, second- and third-year students brief and argue an appeal.

 Outside Pitt Law